yanyingwang/rainbow-delimiters/README.md

 # Rainbow Delimiters
-<strong>A web browser plugin to colorize the matched brackets of source code on HTML pages</strong>, it is especially useful for a LISP family dialect source code.
+<strong>A web browser plugin to colorize the matched brackets of source code on HTML pages</strong>, it is especially useful for a Lisp-family dialect source code.

 This add-on could also be very useful as well as no matter when you are going through code files of one repo from github.com or checking a piece of source code of someone's answer from stackoverflow.com.